Magic Johnson's Daughter Escapes A Violent Home Invasion

 “Meanwhile, the suspects cleaned out the home and fled before police arrived.
 We’re told they made off with a Rolex and other jewelry, cash, and electronics… for a total haul worth between $30-$40k.”

-Law enforcement sources are reporting that neither Johnson nor her friends were physically injured in the incident, but all were naturally shaken up by the break-in.
+Law enforcement sources are reporting that neither Johnson, nor her friends were physically injured in the incident, but all were naturally shaken up by the break-in.

 Magic Johnson's Daughter Elisa Escapes Home Invasion: Magic Johnson's daughter had to flee a San Fernando Valley house where 2 armed men staged an early morning home invasion … TMZ has learned.
 Elisa Johnson was at an Airbnb, rented by friends, Sunday… https://t.co/tbD1KK9J2z pic.twitter.com/fiulpnASWC